 EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Late Fall ushers in a quiet season in the St. Croix Valley and is bursting with the trees’ heavy rusts and golds and the rustling of the fallen leaves.
 The hustle of the peak season is over, and many visitors find a certain solace in enjoying our outdoor spaces without the crowds.
-This year, spending time outside is helpful to feel a little reprieve from the confinement of the pandemic and benefit from the natural therapy of the outdoors.
+This year, spending time outside is helpful to feel a little reprieve and benefit from the natural therapy of the outdoors.

 Visitors flock to our area to see the fall leaves during peak, but the quiet beauty of late fall is something to behold.
 The hiking trails take on a different feel as the foliage comes down, and you can start to see nature preparing for the coming winter.
 The rushing water of the St. Croix is still a powerful sight and almost comes alive with the dark rust color popping against the dark blue cliffs.
 The earthy smell and crisp air is a fresh reminder that we belong in the outdoors and should make time to find safe spaces to enjoy being outside.